Modular manufacturing research at the Nuclear AMRC tackles the challenges of off-site modular production for large-scale

-We are developing a through-life modularisation product structure – a systematic approach which can be used in the early design process for complex assemblies, considering factors such as design style, modules boundaries, interfacing methods and the degree of modularity required.
-Ultimately, this will provide a tool for reducing risk in manufacturing and construction, and enable on-schedule and on-cost delivery of a modular system which is readily maintainable throughout its required service life, from installation to decommissioning.
+We are developing a through-life modularisation product structure – a systematic approach to the modularisation of complex assemblies, which can be used in the early design process and provide benefits throughout its service life.
+By considering factors such as design style, modules boundaries, interfacing methods and the degree of modularity required, we can reduce risk in manufacturing and construction, and simplify operations from installation to decommissioning.

 Current equipment includes: